 Paraovarian cyst

-Paraovarian cysts are remnants of Wolffian duct in the mesosalpinx that do not arise from the ovary.
-They account for ~10-20% of adnexal masses 3,4.
+Paraovarian cysts are remnants of the Wolffian duct in the mesosalpinx that do not arise from the ovary.
+They account for ~15% (range 10-20%) of adnexal masses 3,4.

-Paraovarian cysts are also sometimes referred to as paratubal cysts or hydatid cysts of Morgagni 14.
+Paraovarian cysts are sometimes called paratubal cysts or hydatid cysts of Morgagni 14.

-They typically occur in women at the ages of 20-40 years old.
+They typically occur in women aged 20-40 years ref.

-Most are asymptomatic, although patients with large lesions can present with pelvic pain.
+Most are asymptomatic, although patients with large lesions can present with pelvic pain ref.

 They usually occur around the broad ligament and arise from paramesonephric, mesothelial, or mesonephric remnants.
-They are usually simple cysts (although some authors include paraovarian cystadenomas under the umbrella of paraovarian cysts).
+They are usually simple cysts (although some authors include paraovarian cystadenomas under the umbrella of paraovarian cysts) ref.

-A paraovarian cyst is easier to recognize if the ipsilateral ovary is demonstrated to be separate from it.
+A paraovarian cyst is easier to recognize if the ipsilateral ovary is demonstrated to be separate from it ref.

 • rarely, a soft tissue nodule in the cyst may indicate the development of a neoplasm 9

-Often seen located close to the ipsilateral round ligament and are often of homogeneous signal intensity.
+Often seen located close to the ipsilateral round ligament and when uncomplicated are of homogeneous fluid signal intensity 12.
+A beak sign may be present 11.

 • T1